 Gunjeet Sra on the unlikely connection between Umberto Eco and Harper Lee

-Spring isn’t the time for nostalgia.
-One usually saves that kind of self-indulgence for October.
-But two authors of my childhood literary heroes died last month, and it is making me wonder.
-If the test of any great art form is endurance, do children still read these books or are they reserved for the dusty back-corners of forgotten library shelves, to only be picked up by the absolute nerds?
+Spring isn’t the time for nostalgia, one usually saves that kind of self-indulgence for October.
+But two of my childhood literary heroes died last month, and it is making me wonder.
+If the test of any great art form is endurance, do children still read these books or are they reserved for the dusty back-corners of forgotten library shelves, to only be picked up for assignments or by recommendation?

-Where I grew up, everybody had their own copy of Harper Lee’s To Kill a Mockingbird and Umberto Eco’s The Name of the Rose.
+Where I grew up, everybody had their own copy of Harper Lee’s, To Kill a Mockingbird and Umberto Eco’s, The Name of the Rose.
 One progressed from one to the other.
-It was a rite of passage, like drinking milk before you progress to tea and reading Sidney Sheldon before you progress to literature.
+It was a rite of passage.
 Of course, there were other books too on that list.
 Year after year, girls of the same age, picked up the same books, jotted down lists of what they had read and what they had missed.
 Each book earned them one step deeper into the labyrinths of literature.
 It was a game, almost like a treasure hunt.
 We exchanged them, wrapped them in brown paper sheets to hide their covers, bound them to make them look like text books, hid them in our ruled notebooks during study hours, under elbows on our way to the dining hall and occasionally even feigned sickness in the infirmary.
 Just so that we could squeeze in ten extra minutes somewhere to finish the chapter we had stated.